 Wireless Cameras – What’s Legal And What’s Not?

-At Spy Equipment UK, we have pretty much always had a range of Wireless Spy Cameras in our range of Spy Solutions.
-As the consumer demands more powerful and innovative solutions, so the wireless spy camera has been developed to accommodate at least some of those needs.
+At Spy Equipment UK, we have pretty much always had a range of wireless WiFi Spy Cameras in our range of Spy Cam solutions.
+As the consumer demands more powerful and innovative solutions, so the wireless WiFi spy camera has been developed to accommodate at least some of those needs.

 These Regulations implement EU Directive 2002/95 which bans the placing on the EU market of new electrical and electronic equipment containing more than agreed levels of lead, cadmium, mercury, hexavalent chromium, polybrominated biphenyl (PBB) and polybrominated diphenyl ether (PBDE) flame retardants.